emily-coffin/group-3-gilded-rose-python-with-tests/README.md

 Your work needs to be completed by 20:00hs.

 Just for clarification, an item can never have its Quality increase above 50.

-### TODO

-Start off with creating an outline

-- Identify the which 3 items we would like to accomplish